ctgallagher4/Rocket/README.md

 # Rocket
 Another asteroids clone in python from scratch...
+This repository is a work in progress.
+So far, I have the asteroid generation and rocket physics in place.
+I still need to handle collisions.

 # To Run (Linux)